 Focused Iterative Improvement Leading to Scale Benefits

-Joey Zwillinger, Cofounder and co-CEO of Allbirds, talked about Allbirds’ mission: to make shoes in a better way, offering comfortable and durable products with great customer service while using sustainable sources.
+Joey Zwillinger, co-founder and co-CEO of Allbirds, talked about Allbirds’ mission: to make shoes, making better things in a better way.
+Comfort and durable with great customer service while using sustainable sources.
 Zwillinger claims Allbirds has the lowest carbon footprint in the footwear industry and that footwear is ready for disruption with approximately 20 billion pairs of shoes manufactured annually that ultimately end up in a landfill.

 Zwillinger’s advice to brands, “We tried to be absolutely 100% sustainable and it led to ugly products that didn’t last and were more expensive.
 Perfection is the enemy of good.
 Every day we try to get better.”

 In terms of product development, Allbirds started with wool, moved to eucalyptus fiber, and then collaborated with a Brazilian company and created a foam shoe sole, removing petroleum from the process and replacing it with sugars – resulting a carbon negative foam sole.